Table of Contents

 - If you miss pills you could get pregnant.
 This includes starting the pack late.
 The more pills you miss, the more likely you are to get pregnant.

-- As progestin drospirenone may increase potassium level, it should not be used in kidney, liver or adrenal disease because this could cause serious heart and health problems.
+- As progestin drospirenone may increase potassium level, it should not be used in kidney, the liver or adrenal disease because this could cause serious heart and health problems.

 - You may have spotting or light Bleeding at unexpected times, or may feel sick to their stomach during the first 1-3 packs of pills.

 - Missing pills can also cause spotting or light bleeding, even when you make up these missed pills.

 - Intake of 2 pills gives a feeling of sickness.

 - Use Before or During Early Pregnancy